 I scheduled the housecleaning for two days before we left.

 And I spent a lot of time putting things away.
-I put away the pile of jackets and shoes that live by the front door and stashed any items we preferred they not use (like my work laptop).
+I put away the pile of coats and shoes by the front door and stashed any items we preferred they not use (like my work laptop).
 I cleared our stuff from the bathroom sink to make room for theirs.
 Putting away all the toys— and keeping them away—was a challenge.

 The morning we left I changed all the bedding and towels, washed the old ones and put them away.
 I was folding laundry until we left for the airport.

 The cabby had to circle a little to find our small street and we fumbled around a dark hallway to figure out which apartment was ours.
 But all in all, settling into their place was easy thanks to our hosts’ own six-page house guide.
 Theirs was particularly helpful because the settings on their appliances were all in French.

 We quickly saw many advantages to staying in a residential neighborhood in a large city.
-All the meals we had at local restaurants were less expensive and better quality than what we ate in the tourist areas.
-They were more likely to have a kids’ meny and the servers were far friendlier.
+All the meals we had at local restaurants were less expensive and better quality than what we ate in the tourist areas, and the servers were far friendlier.
 We had a small park with a playground and puppet theater a few blocks away where we stopped almost daily.

 With a refrigerator and stove handy we could shop in the outdoor markets and local stores and bring home wonderful fruit, charcuterie, cheese, wine, vegetables, bread, meat and fresh pasta.
 We cooked wonderful French meals for ourselves.

-When Tiny Traveler came down with a stomach bug one morning Rich and I were very happy we weren’t cooped up in a tiny hotel room.
+When Tiny Traveler came down with a stomach bug one morning I was very happy we weren’t cooped up in a tiny hotel room.
 We could relax in the living room while she slept in a real bedroom.
 And we could easily pop out to a grocery or pharmacy for things we needed.

 The (small) downside is that you are in a person’s home and you do need to take more care than you might in a hotel.
 For example, our host is an artist whose sculptures were all over the apartment.
 We lived in fear of knocking one down and steered well clear of them.
 When TT accidentally splashed a little grape juice on the white couch we went through a lot of Shout wipes in a scramble to get the stain out.

 Before we left our Paris home we spent more than an hour cleaning, doing laundry, making beds, putting dishes away, vacuuming, making sure there were no remnants of Play-Doh in their shag rug and so on (they did the same).

 This won’t become our sole travel style—sometimes hotels have conveniences you can’t resist.
-But for big cities like London or Paris, where hotels and even vacation rentals are very expensive, finding a home swap makes a vacation much more affordable.
+But for big cities like London or Paris, where hotels (and everything else) are very expensive, finding a home swap makes a vacation much more affordable.
 We will do it again.